Culture at Work: How Cross-Cultural Communication Drives Workplace Success

 Since COVID-19 struck, many people have transitioned to remote working.
 In 2021 some are moving back to office environments, while others continue to work from home.

-The presence of cultural diversity is an important factor in both scenarios, as interpersonal communication remains a central feature of a successful business.
+The presence of cultural diversity is an important factor in both scenarios, as interpersonal communication remains a central feature of a successful business ideas.
 Cultures are distinguished from one another by their specific religious beliefs, traditions, language, race, ethnicity, or even gender.

 Basic workplace communication